 On the contrary.
 If you are small, you have no other means of competing.
 How could you afford the millions of $ worth of advertising?
 Digital is your one and only weapon.
 Yet, there is a paradox.
 Small businesses have fewer resources to cater for content marketing and their budgets are tighter.
 It’s a conundrum.
 If they solve this issue, they can compete with much larger brands that command far bigger budgets.

 Are there regulations for online content marketing, such as against plagiarism?

 Of course, there are.
-It’s even forbidden to copy a Website’s template without prior approval.
+It’s even forbidden to copy a website’s template without prior approval.
 Yet, 65% of all journalistic content on the Web is cut and paste.
 Regulations are hard to enforce.
-In case of problem I recommend you negotiate rather than sue.
+In case of a problem, I recommend you negotiate rather than sue.

 how to identify the current content for my prospects, how to guide them to create leads